-The new Differential Continuous Pulse (DCP) measurement method is a powerful tool that can speed and simplify challenging LED and laser optical measurements.
-This presentation first presents an example DCP measurement system architecture, highlighting the key system components and their impact on measurement speed and accuracy.
-Then the results of several difficult real-world measurement examples are discussed, including: 1) high-power device testing in small spheres, 2) quantum efficiency measurement at high current density, 3) UV-C LED measurement, 4) constant junction temperature I-V curve creation, and 5) short-pulse testing for VCSEL and laser-based illumination components.
+The new Differential Continuous Pulse (DCP) measurement method is a powerful tool that speeds and simplifies challenging LED and laser optical measurements.
+This presentation presents an example DCP measurement system architecture, Key system components and their impact on measurement speed and accuracy are highlighted.
+The results of several difficult real-world measurement examples are discussed, including: 1) high-power device testing in small spheres, 2) quantum efficiency measurement at high current density, 3) UV-C LED measurement, 4) constant junction temperature I-V curve creation, and 5) short-pulse testing for VCSEL and laser-based illumination components.
 Each example provides actual DCP measurement results for the LED or laser device.
 Comparison measurement data, created using traditional long-pulse measurement methods, is also presented, and the corresponding DCP accuracy improvement is calculated.
 The talk concludes with specific recommendations for designing/upgrading light measurement systems to take advantage of DCP’s superior measurement performance.

 Email firstname.lastname@example.org for information about how to implement DCP measurements in your system.